Close

 Tourist and Visitor Visas

-Short-stay tourist visas allow stays up to 90 days within a 180-day period for leisure, family visits, or cultural activities.
-Long-term visitor visas accommodate extended stays beyond 90 days for tourism purposes, requiring additional documentation and justification.
+Short-stay tourist visas allow stays up to 90 days within a 180-day period for leisure, family visits, cultural activities, and business purposes.
+Long-term visitor visas accommodate extended stays beyond 90 days up to one year for purposes including tourism, study, internship, work, and medical treatment.

 Business Visa Categories